regiellis/civitai-models-cli/README.md

 ![screenshot](image.png)

-## Why Use Civitai Model Downloader?
+## Why

 The main reason I developed this tool was to address my own challenges: navigating through numerous clicks and waiting for slow downloads on the website.
 I needed a more efficient way to organize and manage my AI models, and the result is this CLI tool that allows me (and you) to store models in a centralized directory.
 The tool also allows for a quick model summary via the Ollama(OpenAI) API, which is a great way to get a quick overview of a model's capabilities without having to download it first or read a lengthy description.

 ## Key Features

-- **Quick Model Listing**: This tool will quickly list all available models alongside their types and storage paths, significantly reducing the time spent navigating through the website.
+- **Quick Model Listing**: This tool will quickly list all available models alongside their types and storage paths.

 - **Categorical Inspection**: It counts models categorized by type, providing insightful organization at a glance.